Skip to content

 • Single, married or living with a partner?

-Your marital status, sexuality, gender, race or religion has no bearing on your eligibility to become a carer.
+Marital status, sexuality, gender, race or religion has no bearing on your eligibility to become a carer.

 • Working or staying at home?